Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Introduction

 \section{Introduction}

-Constraining the cosmic history of star formation and the chemical evolution of interstellar medium (ISM) in galaxies is an intriguing and outstanding question in observational cosmology, forming the basis for in-development and planned surveys \citep{vieira2020tim, Pullen_2023, CCAT_Prime_Collaboration_2022,Keating_2015,Keating_2020}.
-Observations from the last decade imply a consistent formalism that star formation rate peaked roughly 3.5 Gyr after the Big Bang (the so-called ``cosmic noon”), at $z\sim2$ \citep{Madau_2014} and has decayed exponentially to current day due to decrease in available cold gas as well as stellar wind and active galactic nuclei (AGN).
-Dust in the ISM absorbs ultraviolet (UV) radiation from star-forming galaxies, re-emitting in the thermal far-infrared (FIR); half of the energy produced as starlight has been absorbed and re-emitted by dust as the cosmic infrared background (CIB) \citep{Dole_2006}.
+Constraining the cosmic history of star formation and the chemical evolution of the interstellar medium (ISM) in galaxies is an intriguing and outstanding question in observational cosmology, forming the basis for in-development and planned surveys \citep{vieira2020tim, Pullen_2023, CCAT_Prime_Collaboration_2022,Keating_2015,Keating_2020}.
+Observations from the last decade suggest a consistent formalism in which the star formation rate (SFR) peaked roughly 3.5 Gyr after the Big Bang (the so-called ``cosmic noon''), at $z\sim2$ \citep{Madau_2014} and has decayed exponentially to the present day due to the decrease in available cold gas, as well as stellar winds and active galactic nuclei (AGNs).
+Dust in the ISM absorbs ultraviolet (UV) radiation from star-forming galaxies (SFGs), re-emitting it in the thermal far-infrared (FIR); half of the energy produced as starlight has been absorbed and re-emitted by dust as the cosmic infrared background (CIB) \citep{Dole_2006}.

 Carbon is one of the most abundant metals in the ISM and singly ionizes to \cii (or C+) at 11.6~eV, a lower excitation energy than hydrogen.
-The \ciium fine structure line is empirically expected to be the primary coolant and brightest feature in star-forming galaxies, emitting as much as 0.5-1\% of the total FIR luminosity \citep{1985crawford,1991ApJStacey}.
-Charting the redshift evolution of the mean \cii luminosity is an important diagnostic for star formation rate density (SFRD) \citep{2021Yang, 2015Vallini, 2024Liang, Olsen_2017}.
+The \ciium fine structure line is empirically expected to be the primary coolant and brightest feature in SFGs, emitting up to 0.5-1\% of the total FIR luminosity \citep{1985crawford,1991ApJStacey}.
+Charting the redshift evolution of the mean \cii luminosity is an important diagnostic of the star formation rate density (SFRD) \citep{2021Yang, 2015Vallini, 2024Liang, Olsen_2017}.
 As a result, in addition to probing the growth of large-scale structure \citep{2022Karkare, 2019ApJMoradinezhad, 2017Fonseca}, line intensity mapping with atomic lines, such as \ciiumns, aims to constrain the \reviewEditOne{formation and chemical evolution of these galaxies}.